2 4 0 T U R B O . C O M

 The single-adjustable Koni Sport (240 front strut: PN 8641-1245; 240 rear shock: PN 26-1129) is adjustable for rebound stiffness (upward suspension movement).

-The compression stiffness (downward suspension movement) is not adjustable on the Koni Sport.
+The compression stiffness (downward suspension movement) is not adjustable on a Koni Sport.

 The adjustment on a Koni Sport damper will be made either internally (before installation) or with an external adjustment knob (depending on model).